run-llama/llama_index/docs/core_modules/query_modules/retriever/usage_pattern.md

 ### Selecting a Retriever

 You can select the index-specific retriever class via `retriever_mode`.
-For example, with a `ListIndex`:
+For example, with a `SummaryIndex`:
 ```python
 retriever = list_index.as_retriever(
     retriever_mode='llm',
 )
 ```
-This creates a [ListIndexLLMRetriever](/api_reference/query/retrievers/list.rst) on top of the list index.
+This creates a [SummaryIndexLLMRetriever](/api_reference/query/retrievers/list.rst) on top of the list index.

 See [**Retriever Modes**](/core_modules/query_modules/retriever/retriever_modes.md) for a full list of (index-specific) retriever modes and the retriever classes they map to.